 Sure, coneflower and black-eyed susan are great.
 But there’s more to Midwestern native plants than those two stalwarts.
-In fact, you may be surprised by a few plants that boast Indiana roots.
+Check out some of our other favorite Indiana natives!

 Phlox paniculata (Garden phlox)

 A standby of the garden border, Phlox paniculata is native to Indiana.
 The 2′ to 4′ perennial likes a slightly alkaline soil and prefers full sun, but can handle some shade as long as it gets six hours of sun a day.
 Loads of cultivars are available in tones of pinks, purples, magentas, and white.

 Phlox is prone to powdery mildew, so make sure it has good air circulation.
 We cut several stems in each clump in half to improve air circulation and stagger the blooms.
 Chicago Botanic Garden has a ranking of P. paniculata cutivars from its trials.

 An ideal shrub for bringing color to the garden, Physocarpus opulifolius is native to Indiana stream banks and damp thickets.
 The bark peels back, revealing reddish to brown layers, which gives it the common name ninebark.
 Give the cultivated varieties full sun and average soil, although the species can handle a little shade and drier soil too.